sachaker/rideking/README.md

 Part of the Pioneer Hackathon
 ---
 >Disclaimer: previous concept work and seperate analyses were conducted about a year ago.
-Of course, none of the past analyses, data sources, or even same programming languages have been used for this project
+Of course, none of the past analyses, data sources, code, or even same programming languages have been used for this project

 ## Updates
 - Successful predictions for pricing (100k times and distances generated to determine estimates)